 Extended benefits are triggered on when (1) the state's insured unemployment rate (IUR) for the past 13 week period is at least 5% and its current IUR is at least 120% higher than the average for the corresponding period in the prior 2 years.
-There are normally 2 optional triggers: (1) A state can waive the 120% requirement when the IUR is at least 6%.
-(2) A state can trigger on when its total unemployment rate (TUR) is at least 6.5% for a 3 month period and its current TUR is at least 110% higher than its average TUR for the corresponding 3-month period during one or both the past two years.
+There are normally 2 optional triggers: (1) A state can waive the 120% requirement when the IUR is at least 6%; (2) A state can trigger on when its total unemployment rate (TUR) is at least 6.5% for a 3 month period and its current TUR is at least 110% higher than its average TUR for the corresponding 3-month period during one or both the past two years.
 Option 2 includes an additional 7 weeks of benefits when the state's TUR is at least 8% and its current TUR is at least 110% higher than its average TUR for the corresponding 3-month period during one or both the past two years.
 Extended benefits continue for at least 13 weeks and then cease when the state no longer meets the applicable requirement.
-The ARRA of 2009 provides for 100% federal funding for most EB costs on a temporary basis.